Sang712UMA/PetsApp/Documentation/Contractual Project Documents/Project Definition.md

 # This is _*PetsApp*_

-## Project description:
 ### This is an app/ a wep for animals.
 It includes various functions which will help pets and their onwners.

-1. Hospitality & Adoptions - If you found an animal on a street, and the buddy don't seem to have a owner?
+## Hospitality & Adoptions

+###  If you found an animal on a street, and the buddy don't seem to have a owner?
 Then, upload the buddy's information on PetsApp.
-  Now someone will contact you who wants to take care of him/her.
+###  Now someone will contact you who wants to take care of him/her.

-2. Lost pets and found - This functionality have to help animals owners who lose somewhere their little friend.
-If somebody find pet can add information about this.

-3. PetSitting - This functionality have to help animals owners when their are going for example on holidays and can't take their pets.
-It includes babysitting accommodation and walking.

-4. In order to make people to contribute, we can add a system where you get free stuff (from sponsors) when you do free work (accomodation, rescuing pets...).
-We can have ads from sponsor in our web/app, and instead of receiving money the sponsor will give us free stuff (food, vaccines, items...).
+## Lost pets and found

+### Have you lost your lovely friend?
+Don't worry.
+### All you need to do is upload your friend's information on here.
+It will help you save way much of your time or effort spending on making leaflet.

+## PetSitting

+### You don't have time to take your little friend a walk?
+You cannot go anywhere even if you want because you concern about your friend?
+### Then check this out!
+You can look for someone who will care your little friend during you can't.

+## Rewards
+### The more you adore animals, the more you can earn.
+### You can get free pet food, vaccines, goods and etc as much as you contribute to animals.